majoseph77/Super-Freaking-Awesome-WDI-LA-Summer-Class-Notes/work/w01/d01/instructor/getting_started_and_tools.md

   - Recall where to find additional information on a command.
   - Exit an ongoing process in the terminal.
   - List the three standard streams that exist between a computer and its environment.

+## Lab #1 !!!

+Create your own Terminal cheatsheet and add all of the above commands in to it.

+- Go to your own fork of the class repo.
+- Create a new file in `resources/cheatsheets` on GitHub and name it `bash.md`.
+- Add the above lesson objectives as commands to it, using the backtick to denote code blocks.
+- Save the file.
+- Use `git pull origin master` in your local copy of your fork of the repo to download your work.

+Now, create a new file called `mac.md` or `ubuntu.md` locally, in the directory `resources/cheatsheets`, and use Sublime Text to make changes to it.

+Use `git add . && git commit -m "update mac cheatsheet" && git push origin master` to copy your changes up to your GitHub version of your fork.